Coronary Artery Disease

 What is coronary artery disease?

-Coronary artery disease (also called CAD) is the most common type of heart disease.
-It is also the number one killer of both men and women in the United States.
+Coronary artery disease is the most common type of heart disease.
+It's also the number one killer of both men and women in the United States.

 It can be a shock to find out that you have coronary artery disease.
 Many people only find out when they have a heart attack.
 Whether or not you have had a heart attack, there are many things you can do to slow coronary artery disease and reduce your risk of future problems.